Characterization of the equivalence of robustification and regularization in linear and matrix regression: On the equivalence of robustification and regularization in matrix estimation problems

 A variant of PCA known as robust PCA \cite{candesrpca} operates under the assumption that some entries of $\Y$ may be grossly corrupted.
 Robust PCA assumes that $\Y=\X+\E$, where $\X$ is low rank and $\E$ is sparse (few nonzero entries).
 Under this model robust PCA takes the form

 Here again we can interpret $\|\X\|_{\sigma_1}$ as a surrogate penalty for rank.
-In the spirit of results from compressed sensing on exact $\ell_1$ recovery, it is shown in \cite{candesrpca} that \eqref{eqn:RobPCA} can exactly recover the true $\X_0$ and $\E_0$ assuming that the rank of $\X_0$ is small and $\E_0$ is sufficiently sparse.
-Below we derive explicit expressions for PCA subject to certain types of uncertainty; in doing so we show that robust PCA does not correspond to a robust version of $\min_{\X} \|\Y-\X\|_{\sigma_\infty}$ or $\min_{\X} \|\Y-\X\|_{F_2}$ for \emph{any} model of additive linear uncertainty.
+In the spirit of results from compressed sensing on exact $\ell_1$ recovery, it is shown in \cite{candesrpca} that \eqref{eqn:RobPCA} can exactly recover the true $\X_0$ and $\E_0$ assuming that the rank of $\X_0$ is small, $\E_0$ is sufficiently sparse, and the eigenvectors of $\X_0$ are well-behaved (see technical conditions contained therein).
+Below we derive explicit expressions for PCA subject to certain types of uncertainty; in doing so we show that robust PCA does not correspond to an adversarially robust version of $\min_{\X} \|\Y-\X\|_{\sigma_\infty}$ or $\min_{\X} \|\Y-\X\|_{F_2}$ for \emph{any} model of additive linear uncertainty.

+Finally let us note that the results we consider here on robust PCA are distinct from considerations in the robust statistics community on robust approaches to PCA.
+For results and commentary on such methods, see \cite{croux,hubert,salibian,roussSurvey}.